Sarahalq/Sarahalq.github.io/_posts/2019-09-7-Testing-Local-Images.md

 build awareness and reach.
 To this end we place street teams at entrances to subway stations.
 The street teams collect email addresses and those who sign up are sent free tickets to our gala.
-Where we’d like to solicit your engagement is to use MTA subway data, to help us optimize the placement of our street teams, such that we can gather the most signatures, ideally from those who will attend the gala and contribute to our cause.
+Where we’d like to solicit your engagement is to use MTA subway data,to help us optimize the placement of our street teams, such that we can gather the most signatures, ideally from those who will attend the gala and contribute to our cause.
 ---
 ```